 One company that was exemplary in its adherence to the Master Tobacco Settlement agreement was the Philip Morris company.
 This company had previously launched the famed Marlboro man print ad.
 After the Agreement was passed, Philip Morris not only went on to make on-time payments to the government, they also set a precedent to become a more responsible company, devoting money to youth prevention campaigns, products that would reduce the risks of smoking and a Quit Assist program for adults looking to quit.

 So it seems that the argument of whether cigarette and alcohol branding and advertising is ethical or not is one that goes back and forth.
-However, the key is finding a package design company that knows what they are doing so that marketing presents the brands as being aware of possible risks and promoting safe use that does not blatantly appeal to youth.
+However, the key is finding an amazing package design company that knows what they are doing so that marketing presents the brands as being aware of possible risks and promoting safe use that does not blatantly appeal to youth.
 A good branding company like Lien Design is aware of some of the pitfalls cigarette and alcohol advertising might fall into.
 This helpful knowledge is all part of why they are the leaders in the packaging design and branding industry and California’s go-to when it comes to promoting your brand.